suhrig/arriba/documentation/command-line-options.md

 `--render3dEffect=TRUE|FALSE`
 : Whether light and shadow should be rendered to give objects a 3D effect.
 Default: `TRUE`

-`--proteinDomains=FILE`
-: GFF3 file containing the genomic coordinates of protein domains.
-Distributions of Arriba offer protein domain annotations for all supported assemblies in the `database` directory.
-When this file is given, a plot is generated, which shows the protein domains retained in the fusion transcript.
-This option requires the Bioconductor package `GenomicRanges`.

-`--mergeDomainsOverlappingBy=FRACTION`
-: Occasionally, domains are annotated redundantly.
-For example, tyrosine kinase domains are frequently annotated as `Protein tyrosine kinase` and `Protein kinase domain`.
-In order to simplify the visualization, such domains can be merged into one, given that they overlap by the given fraction.
-The description of the larger domain is used.
-Default: `0.9`

-`--optimizeDomainColors=TRUE|FALSE`
-: By default, the script colorizes domains according to the colors specified in the file given in `--annotation`.
-This way, coloring of domains is consistent across all proteins.
-But since there are more distinct domains than colors, this can lead to different domains having the same color.
-If this option is set to `TRUE`, the colors are recomputed for each fusion separately.
-This ensures that the colors have the maximum distance for each individual fusion, but they are no longer consistent across different fusions.
-Default: `FALSE`

 `--fontSize=SIZE`
 : Decimal value to scale the size of text.
 Default: `1`